eway-crm/csharp-lib/README.md

 }
 ```

-The code above ends up like this:
+The code above will result like this:

 ![Contoso company with a new journal record](example-contoso-journal.png)